mendix/docs/content/developerportal/control-center/index.md

 You can access Control Center via the menu item on the navigation pane.

-## 2 Dashboard
+## 2 Dashboard {#dashboard}

 {{% alert type="info" %}}
 This new feature is currently in Beta.
-Please provide feedback via the feedback button at the right of the page.
+Please provide feedback via the feedback button on the right of the page.
 For more information, see [Mendix Beta Features](/releasenotes/beta-features/).
 {{% /alert %}}

 The Control Center dashboard gives you an overview of various activities for your company on the Mendix Platform.